MarketSquare/robotframework-style-guide/guides/guide.md

 #### Indentation

-- **Indentation** n time 4 spaces (where n is the level of indentation and n never exceeds 5, hence nesting depth cannot exceed 4 steps in a Keyword
+- **Indentation** n time 4 spaces (where n is the level of indentation) and n never exceeds 5, hence nesting depth cannot exceed 4 steps in a keyword.

-*Example with additional vertical lines for visual clearification: where n == 4 because the keyword also counts in the nesting.*
+*Example with additional vertical lines for visual clarification: where n == 4 because the keyword also counts in the nesting.*

 ```robot
 *** Keywords ***